apedersen00/tt6581/README.md

 A brief description of each testbench:

-- **tt6581:** Produces a 10 second song (`.wav` file).
-Intended to demonstrate must of the TT6581's capabilities.
+- **tt6581:** Produces a 10-second song (`.wav` file).
+Intended to demonstrate most of the TT6581's capabilities.
 Uses all three voices and the filter.

-- **tt6581_player:** This testbench simulates and players the entirety of _Monty on the Run_ by Rob Hubbard by reading the stimulus file `stimulus/Hubbard_Rob_Monty_on_the_Run_tt6581_stimulus.txt`.
+- **tt6581_player:** This testbench simulates and plays the entirety of _Monty on the Run_ by Rob Hubbard by reading the stimulus file `stimulus/Hubbard_Rob_Monty_on_the_Run_tt6581_stimulus.txt`.
 The stimulus was generated by running the assembly code for _Monty on the Run_ (from [this](https://github.com/realdmx/c64_6581_sid_players) repository) in a modified 6502 emulator that records all memory writes to the SID.
 The recorded memory writes were then translated to work on the TT6581.

 - **tt6581_bode**: Simply plays a sine sweep and records the output.
 Produces a bode plot.
 Intended to check the frequency range.

 - **svf:** Tests the Chamberlin SVF in all four supported modes.
 A sine sweep is used as the input.
 Produces four frequency response plots as the output.

-- **mult**: Tests the 24x16 shift-add multiplier.
-Inputs N randomly generate operands and verifies the hardware result against software.
+- **mult:** Tests the 24x16 shift-add multiplier.
+Inputs N randomly generated operands and verifies the hardware result against software.

 - **envelope:** Tests the envelope generator by inputting known ADSR values with a constant wave input.
 Plots the produced envelope.

 ### CocoTB

 Currently has three testbenches.
-They are automatically run as a Github Action on push.
-When all three tests have completed a summary is generated and stored.
+They are automatically run as a GitHub Action on push.
+When all three tests have completed, a summary is generated and stored.
 More importantly, these tests are also run on the synthesized gate-level netlist.
 To see the three tests and the summary, simply go to a successful `test` or `gl_test` run.

 - [Latest test results](https://github.com/apedersen00/tt6581/actions/workflows/test.yaml?query=is%3Asuccess)
 - [Latest gate-level test results](https://github.com/apedersen00/tt6581/actions/workflows/gds.yaml?query=is%3Asuccess)